dev-Armaan/autism-prediction/README.md

 ## Installation and Usage :arrow_down:

-1. Download the file `autism_prediction_model.ipynb` and open it in your desired environment.
+1. Download the file `ASD_prediction_model.ipynb` and open it in your desired environment.

 2. Download the file `train.csv` and add it to the same folder as the ipynb.